kahkeng/flask-compress/README.md

 ## Using Flask-Compress

 Flask-Compress is incredibly simple to use.
-In order to start gzip'ing your Flask application's assets, the first thing to do is let Flask-Compress know about your [`flask.Flask`](http://flask.pocoo.org/docs/latest/api/#flask.Flask) application object.
+In order to start compressing your Flask application's assets, the first thing to do is let Flask-Compress know about your [`flask.Flask`](http://flask.pocoo.org/docs/latest/api/#flask.Flask) application object.

 ```python
 from flask import Flask